ikhsanRamadhan/cloudphotos/README.md

 [![CloudPhotos-demo](https://img.youtube.com/vi/m7gOArQ56NU/0.jpg)](https://www.youtube.com/watch?v=m7gOArQ56NU)

-*Note: Replace the placeholder link above with your actual demo video link*

 ## ✨ Introduction

 CloudPhotos is an intelligent mobile gallery application built with React Native and Expo that transforms how you organize and experience your memories.
 Leveraging Google AI, CloudPhotos automatically analyzes your photos and videos, categorizing them into meaningful collections while providing seamless cloud storage and comprehensive metadata access.